 Translucent powder: This is a powder that gives your makeup a quick and light dusting and also sets it well with some shine.

-The most appropriate way of flaunting your lashes is by giving a touch of mascara to your eyelashes.
+Mascara: The most appropriate way of flaunting your lashes is by giving a touch of mascara to yeyelashesshes.
 A basic black or a dark brown could do for any skin tone.

-Smaller in size than the powder brush is used for dabbing some color on the cheeks and blending it right with the cheekbones.
+Blush brush: Smaller in size than the powder brush, is used for dabbing some color on the cheeks and blending it right with the cheekbones.

-A brush that covers your eyelid with a tint in just a single swipe.
+Eye shadow brush: A brush that covers the eyelid lid with a tint in just a single swipe.

 Make sure to use small containers or travel-sized products so that everything will fit into your handheld toiletry bag. many brands currently produce tiny travel make up kits.
 Treat yourself to one!
 They are normally quite cheap.